 publishes books, reports and educational material for professionals

 and the general public.
 It also publishes the British Journal of

-Treatment, all of which are now available online.
+which are now available online.

 The Royal College of Psychiatrists has been in existence in some